Cyclic and well-rounded lattices: Introduction

 \end{enumerate} \end{thm}

 We briefly recall the definitions and necessary properties of the classical root lattices in Section~\ref{cyclic_root} before proving Theorem~\ref{root_thm} in a series of lemmas.
-Finally, in Section~\ref{nf_lattices} we focus on lattices coming from rings of integers of Galois number fields, proving the following result.
+Finally, in Section~\ref{nf_lattices} we focus on lattices coming from rings of integers of Galois number fields.
+We prove the following result, where the lattices in question are viewed as cyclic under the rotational shift operator as in~\eqref{rho}, but on~$\cee^n$ instead of~$\real^n$.